 So, what did Pilgrim men and women wear?

-The basic apparel for Pilgrim women would have consisted of a shift or chemise, a bodice/waistcoat/jacket, petticoat or skirt, stockings, latchet shoes, and coif or cap.
+The basic apparel for Pilgrim women would have consisted of 1) a smock, which, like a man's shirt, served as underwear (today, the smock is often referred to as a shift or sometimes a chemise); 2) a petticoat or skirt; 3) a waistcoat (some vendors refer to the waistcoat as a bodice); 4) stockings; 5) latchet shoes, and 6) coif or cap.
 Women also wore brimmed hats, the same as men.

 In 17th Century England and in the Netherlands, there were two basic fabrics that were used for clothing: wool and linen.
+Silk was also available and used for fancy wear.
+Light leather was used for men's clothing in doublets and jerkins but was not used in women's wear.
 There was combination of wool and linen known as fustian corduroy that was also used; however, finding this fabric today is almost impossible.
-Cotton, while available, was very rare and very expensive in the early 17th century and would not have been used by the Pilgrims.
+A type of brushed cotton moleskin is available in some fabric stores online.
+Some vendors also offer a cotton canvas.
+Cotton, while available, was very rare and very expensive in the early 17th century.

-We know that the Pilgrims wore a variety of colors in their clothing from probate records where the color of various clothing items were mentioned, including the colors violet, blue, green, yellow, brown and gray.1,1 The color red was also listed.
-However, the reds that were used in the early 17th century were more of a brick red or a matter red, which is a little more orange in nature than modern reds.
-Thus, bright red, scarlet or crimson should be avoided.
-Black was a difficult color to obtain in the early 17th century and was very expensive, and thus would not have worn by our Pilgrim ancestors.
+We know that the Pilgrims wore a variety of colors in their clothing from probate records where the color of various clothing items were mentioned, including violet, blue, and green.
+The color red was also listed; however, the reds that were used in the early 17th century were more of a brick red or a madder red, which is a little more orange in nature than modern reds.
+What was considered black in the early 17th century was a little different than what we think of as black today.
+Very dark greys, greens and blues might count as poor versions of black, and natural black sheep's wool was also available.
+The deep, rich black was broadly expansive and was the opposite of demonstrating piety in the early 17th century.
+Thus, a true black would not have worn by our Pilgrim ancestors.

-The GSMD has launched an initiative to assist members in their efforts to participate in living history and to start to Dress Like a Pilgrim.
+GSMD has launched an initiative to assist members in their efforts to participate in living history and to start to Dress Like a Pilgrim!

 Dress Like a Pilgrim Procurement Guide

-To assist members who wish to Dress Like a Pilgrim, a procurement guide has been prepared by the Mayflower Guard for those individuals who are considering becoming part of living history programs and activities of the General Society of Mayflower Descendants or of their individual partners societies.
-The information in this guide is based on research and interaction with reenactor group such as the New Plimmoth Gard.
+To assist members who wish to Dress Like a Pilgrim, the Mayflower Guard has prepared a procurement guide for those individuals who are considering becoming part of living history programs and activities of the General Society of Mayflower Descendants or of their individual partner societies.
+The information in this guide is based on research and interaction with reenactor groups such as the New Plimmoth Gard.
 We have identified vendors where you can purchase period appropriate gear at reasonable prices.
 Each of these vendors have been used to purchase Pilgrim Appropriate Apparel by members of the Mayflower Guard.
 The guide will be updated periodically as new vendors are added and additional resources identified.